Replace a default handler

 end)

 Handler order is the order they were connected.
-The default handler is connected at require "awful.permissions" time, so any handler you connect after that will run after the default.
+The request::manage default is connected at require "ruled.client" time (other defaults come from require "awful.permissions"), so any handler you connect after that will run after the default.

 For request::* signals where the default is doing something specific (placing, tagging, drawing borders), additive isn't always what you want; your handler might fight the default.
-For pure observation (manage, focus, property::*), additive is almost always right.
+For pure observation (focus, property::*), additive is almost always right.

 Finding the default handler